 A lot of analysts are forecasting $50 to $60/lb uranium, which is a big move from current prices.

-Now getting down to the numbers, on the demand side in 2020, we’re expecting to see about 185 million pounds of U3O8 demand for nuclear reactors globally.
+Now getting down to the numbers, on the demand side, we currently see about 185 million pounds of annual U3O8 demand for nuclear reactors globally.

 That number is continuing to increase, and it’s important to note that the demand side will be relatively sticky even through this pandemic as nuclear reactors will be some of the last power plants that would be shuttered if there is a meaningful decline in electricity consumption.
 It’s very costly to do so and utilities will look to lowering output at intermittent sources of electricity like wind and solar first.

 On the supply side, we've gone from about 163 million pounds of primary mine supply in 2016 to about 140 million pounds that was expected in 2020 prior to the pandemic.
-Depending on how long the pandemic lasts, that 140 million pounds could decrease to well below 100 million pounds.
+Depending on how long the pandemic lasts, that 140 million pounds could decrease to well below 100 million pounds of annual supply.